Flow (Dapper Labs) (FLOW) Reaches Market Capitalization of $473.95 Million

-Flow (Dapper Labs) (CURRENCY:FLOW) traded up 6.2% against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on April 24th.
-One Flow (Dapper Labs) coin can currently be bought for $20.34 or 0.00042744 BTC on popular cryptocurrency exchanges.
-Flow (Dapper Labs) has a market capitalization of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
-During the last seven days, Flow (Dapper Labs) has traded 8.6% higher against the U.S. dollar.
+Flow (Dapper Labs) (CURRENCY:FLOW) traded up 6.2% against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on April 30th.
+Flow (Dapper Labs) has a market cap of $473.95 million and $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
+During the last week, Flow (Dapper Labs) has traded 8.6% higher against the U.S. dollar.
+One Flow (Dapper Labs) coin can now be bought for about $20.34 or 0.00042744 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.